mkonicek/coding-time/content/blog/wordle/index.md

     return [word for word in words if is_possible(word, allowed, must_appear)]
 ```

-This was fun and works well.
+This was fun to code and works well.
 However, when the program presents a list of 30 words we still have to think in order to narrow down the list.
 Can we make the program choose a good next word?

 ### Choosing the next word

 After a bit of experimentation I settled on the following heuristic: Choose a word which:

 - Has characters which don't appear too often in the remaining words.
-This might help disambiguate.
+In the ideal scenario we can imagine a word where each character is unique to just a few of the remaining words.
 - Has characters which are frequently used.
+This is the same strategy when choosing the first word.

 I haven't put much thought into this heuristic.
 I tested it by playing a few games on an [app with unlimited games of Wordle](https://apps.apple.com/us/app/puzzword-5-letter-word-puzzle/id1602799021).
-It worked reasonably well.
-It would solve almost all Wordles I tried.
+It worked reasonably well - it would solve almost all Wordles I tried.

 In Python: